Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 Figure~\ref{fig2}{\bf b} elucidates nature of the nonequilibrium state after the avalanche.
 The energy distribution $f_{\rm el}(\omega)$ reveals a sizable nonequilibrium occupation of the in-gap states around energies at multiples of $\omega_{\rm ph}$ away from the band edge.
 This confirms the involvement of multi-phonon emission in the avalanche mechanism.
 Moreover, the strong deviation of $f_{\rm el}(\omega)$ from a Fermi-Dirac distribution points to the non-thermal nature of the avalanche.
 In contrast, the phonon distribution $n_{\rm ph}(\omega)$ appears mostly thermal.

 \textbf{Insulator-to-metal transition induced by avalanche} \\

-Having established the existence of the avalanche, we now turn our attention to the implications of the avalanche for the resistive transition in CDW and Mott insulators.
+Having established the existence of the avalanche, we now turn our attention to the implications of the avalanche in the context of the resistive transition in correlated insulators.
 The strong charge fluctuations initiated by the avalanche are expected to generate phonon excitations, which then profoundly perturb the inter-orbital mixing and destabilize the charge gap.
 To address this point, we extend our model to a two-band correlated insulator where the gap $\Delta$ between the bands is generated by electronic interactions.
-(See Fig.~\ref{fig1}){\bf a}.)
+(See Fig.~\ref{fig3}{\bf a}.)
 Specifically, we consider the following Hamiltonian which allows us to address both the CDW transitions and resistive switching on an equal footing,

 Here, $\alpha$ is the band index and $i$ is the site index on a square lattice with $\langle ij\rangle$ denoting nearest neighbors.
 The last term in Eq.~(\ref{uterm}) is the decoupling of an inter-orbital Hubbard-like interaction via an auxiliary quantum field $\xi$.
 The magnitude of $\xi$ respresents the order parameter that opens a gap, i.e. the strength of the density modulation in CDW or the charge fluctuations in correlated insulators.
 The phase of $\xi$ captures the phase slip in CDW materials or the Goldstone excitations in correlated insulators.
 In this work, we investigate the instability of a uniform symmetry-broken state, and ignore the phase fluctuations of $\xi$ for simplicity.
 Consideration of $\xi$-fluctuations would only weaken the order parameter and lead to an even earlier collapse of the insulating state, and thus further supporting our conclusions.
 The static mean-field condition becomes